fmssn/master-thesis/README.md

 Contains the CV_Results (see mlmethods) saved from the hundred times performed three-folded cross validation Misra-Matching for all three ML-Methods + combinations with all shrinkage methods.
 All treatments were considered.
 Matching is only done on the test set to get the counterpart of the training error.

 ### `plots.py`
-Code for creating plots used in the Analytics.ipynb
+Code for creating plots used in the Analytics.ipynb.

 ### `mlmethods.py`
 Main script with all ML-Method classes and the code for Misra-Matching.
-Is only used for importing, empty `main()`
+Is only used for importing, empty `main()`.

 ### `expdata.csv`
 Raw data of the experiment.